Mouad Hajji resigns as Caf general secretary | Goal.com

 Mouad Hajji has announced his resignation as general secretary of the Confederation of African Football (Caf).

-Hajji was brought in as a replacement for sacked Amr Fathy on April 11 2019, however, the Moroccan has walked away less than a year in that position.
+Hajji was brought in as a replacement for sacked Amr Fathy on April 11, 2019, however, the Moroccan has walked away after less than a year in that position.

-According to Caf’s statutes, resignation and appointment must be submitted to the executive committee, but Hajji cited personal reasons and the need to return to Morocco as drive for his short notice.

-“I would like to warmly thank President Ahmad Ahmad for giving me the opportunity to serve the football on the continent at such a level of responsibility,” he wrote.
+“I would like to warmly thank [Caf] President Ahmad Ahmad for giving me the opportunity to serve the football on the continent at such a level of responsibility,” he wrote in a statement to the press.

 “The numerous reforms initiated in the areas of sporting and administrative since 2017 continues to remain a project which I believe in, and which I still support.